The Salvator Mundi

 The Mona Lisa has traveled globally, captivating audiences far beyond France.

 One of its most notable early exhibitions was in 1963 when it visited the Metropolitan Museum of Art in New York.
-This event attracted more than a million visitors in just two months.
+In just two months, this event attracted more than a million visitors.

 1974, the painting was showcased in Tokyo and Moscow, solidifying its status as a global cultural icon.